Demi Lovato Reveals She Suffered from Brain Damage Following 2018 Overdose

 Delray Beach, FL 33483

-Society is much more accepting of marijuana use today.
-Many states have even legalized weed for recreational use.
-But like any mind-altering substance, marijuana can be addictive.
+Society is much more accepting of marijuana use today than it once was.
+For instance, nineteen states have even legalized marijuana for recreational use, and medical marijuana is legal in thirty nine states.

-It’s a myth that marijuana is harmless and has no long-term consequences.2 Frequent use can cause:
+But it’s a myth that marijuana is harmless and has no long-term consequences.
+Frequent use can cause:

 The potency of marijuana has increased dramatically in the last 30 years.
-In the early 1990s the average THC of marijuana was 4%.
-Today it’s more than 15%.1 Eating or smoking hash oil has also become much more popular in recent years—these extracts are extremely potent, with as much as 80% THC content.1 Products today come with higher risks than those of the past.
+In the early 1990s the average THC content of marijuana was 4%.
+Today, it’s more than 15%, and even stronger marijuana concentrates are also on the market.
+1 Eating or smoking hash oil has also become much more popular in recent years—these extracts are extremely potent, with as much as 80% THC content.1 Products today come with higher risks than those of the past.

-People who use marijuana frequently may experience withdrawal symptoms during the first 2 weeks after they quit.
+People who use marijuana frequently may experience withdrawal symptoms during the first two weeks after they quit.
 These can include:

-Addiction means you feel a compulsive urge to use the drug even when it negatively affects your life.
+Addiction means you feel a compulsive urge to use the drug even though it will negatively affect your life.
 You can be addicted to marijuana without being physically dependent on it.
 You may feel an urge to use the drug just to feel “normal.”

 Signs of marijuana addiction include:

 Some people are able to quit marijuana on their own, often after multiple attempts.
-Others will need weed addiction treatment programs to quit.
+But those who have more severe cases of weed addiction may need treatment programs to quit.
 If you’re struggling with marijuana addiction and haven’t been able to quit on your own, RECO Intensive can help.

 People often start using marijuana to destress or relax.
 A core part of our program is helping clients find better ways of managing stress, anxiety, and negative feelings.
 Most of our clients start with marijuana detox and then move into a residential or outpatient program at our Delray Beach recovery center.

-Weed recovery is possible at RECO Intensive.
-Contact us to learn more about our marijuana rehab programs and schedule a tour of our marijuana addiction treatment center in Delray Beach, FL.
+Though marijuana addiction can certainly negatively impact a person’s life, recovery is possible at RECO Intensive.
+Contact us online or at 844-955-3042 to learn more about our marijuana rehab programs and to schedule a tour of our marijuana addiction treatment center in Delray Beach, FL.
+Let’s get back to a brighter future.

 Sources: